How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Methodology

-Using GW detector network instead of a single detector only slightly improves distance measurement for a given event \cite{Nissanke:2009kt}, and considering the motion of detectors contributes similarly.
-Proposed by \cite{PhysRevD.49.2658} is the inclusion of non-Gaussian term in the posterior distribution, yet the error of distance is not evidently reduced.
-In recent years, a customary practice in the distance measurement of BNS, as depicted by \cite{Tjonnie}, is neglecting the correlation between $d_{\rm L}$ and $v$, and accounting for the influence of varying $v$ on SNR with a factor of 2 (i.e. $\sigma_{\Delta d_{\rm L}} = 2 d_{\rm L} / \rho, \sigma_{\Delta d_{\rm L}0}$ hereafter) \cite{Belgacem:2019tbw,Du:2018tia,Cai:2016sby,Zhao:2010sz}.
-This method is essentially based on the beaming property of SGRB so that $v$ can be constrained to high precision.
-While we argue that considering the impact of $v$ on SNR is not equivalent to marginalizing it over the whole parameter space, and the validity of using $\sigma_{\Delta d_{\rm L}0}$ should be assessed.
-Therefore, in order to study the role of prior knowledge about SGRB in parameter estimation, the explicit expression of posterior distribution with non-flat prior will be given in Sec. \ref{prior}.
+To address this issue, several methods have been proposed.
+In recent years, a customary practice in the distance measurement of GW, as depicted by~\cite{Tjonnie}, is neglecting the correlation between $d_{\rm L}$ and $v$, calculating the error of $d_{\rm L}$ at $v = 1$ as $d_{\rm L} / \rho$, and accounting for the influence of varying $v$ with a factor of 2 (i.e., $\sigma_{\Delta d_{\rm L}} = 2 d_{\rm L} / \rho$, dubbed $\sigma_{\Delta d_{\rm L},0}$ hereafter)~\cite{Belgacem:2019tbw,Du:2018tia,Cai:2016sby,Zhao:2010sz}.
+We argue that this is different from considering the correlation at the first place; thus, the validity of using $\sigma_{\Delta d_{\rm L},0}$ should be assessed.